-[...] ensure the funding meets the First Nations needs until long-term reform is implemented.
-Funding would ensure substantive equality, the best interests of the child, and ensure inflation, population growth, remoteness and governance capacity are accounted for.
-The interim funding model would apply until one of the following occurs: a Nation-to-Nation agreement respecting self-government encompassing child and family services is established; a Nation specific agreement is reached that is more advantageous to the First Nation; program reform is completed in accordance with best practices; or unforeseen circumstances require other adjustments (2018 CHRT 4 at para.
+[...] ensure the funding meets the First

+Nations needs until long-term reform is

+implemented.
+Funding would ensure substantive equality, the best interests of the

+child, and ensure inflation, population

+growth, remoteness and governance capacity are accounted for.
+The interim funding

+model would apply until one of the following occurs: a Nation-to-Nation agreement

+respecting self-government encompassing

+child and family services is established; a

+Nation specific agreement is reached that

+is more advantageous to the First Nation;

+program reform is completed in accordance

+with best practices; or unforeseen circum-

+stances require other adjustments (2018 CHRT 4 at para.
 413).
 There will be a needs assessment to support long-term reform (2021 CHRT 12 at para.
-15).
+15).13

 Prior to the order for retroactive payments and other funding, the Community Well-being and Jurisdiction Initiative (CWJI) was announced in 2018.
-Eligible First Nations, including those recognized as Bands in Yukon, and First Nations with self-government agreements who have not exercised jurisdiction over child and family services were eligible for the prevention funding.
+Eligible First Nations, including those recognized as Bands in Yukon, and First Nations with self-government agreements who have not exercised jurisdiction over CFS were eligible for the prevention funding.14

-The CWJI was intended to provide First Nations (whether or not they were served by an FNCFS agency) with support for prevention (primary, secondary, tertiary) funding for culturally appropriate prevention programs in keeping with the best interests of the child, and supported First Nations capacity in child and family well-being.
-Among other eligible activities, CWJI enabled projects to support the development and implementation of jurisdictional models, e.g., upholding the principles in the Act, research, development, and consultation on jurisdictional models, support for meetings with federal and/or provincial governments, etc. The funding did not include developmental phases (similar to those of Directive 20-1) to ensure First Nations had the capacity to deliver the range of prevention services they chose.
+The CWJI was intended to provide First Nations (whether or not they were served by an FNCFS agency)15 with support for prevention (primary, secondary, tertiary) funding for culturally appropriate prevention programs in keeping with the best interests of the child, and supported First Nations capacity in child and family well-being.
+Among other eligible activities, CWJI enabled projects to support the development and